Preschool

 grow after the winter.

-Materials: Bulletin board,
+Materials: Bulletin

-of brown paper, assorted smaller colored
+board, large piece of brown paper, assorted smaller colored

 paper, scissors, leaf and flower